Open http://localhost:3000

 Page Purpose

-Dashboard Index stats, collections, quick capture
+Dashboard First-run onboarding, health center, stats, and quick capture

 Search BM25/vector/hybrid + advanced retrieval controls and tag facets